quantifiedketonian/quantifiedketonian.github.io/_drafts/2019-07-01-home-vs-lab-battle-royale.md

 ---

 Everyone believes that the new fangled home labs tests can't be as accurate as the in-lab testing.
 As part of my HbA1c testing for the HbA1c vs. Fasting Glucose post, I decided that I wanted to know if a one-time comparison of home HbA1c testing companies would help me understand the accuracy of the options available.
-So I did a quick experiment that would in no way be comparable to a scientific research project.
+So I did a quick experiment between three services.

 # The Contenders